FRC3636/docs/src/wpilib/simulation.md

-# Simulator
+# Simulation

-The WPILIB simulator lets you control a (fake) robot without expensive real hardware.
+The WPILib simulator lets you control a (fake) robot without expensive real hardware.
 It's built into the project and runs the robot's code directly on your computer (rather than on the robot's RoboRIO computer).

 ## Starting the simulator